octoml/octoml-profile/README.md

 When a function contains too many graph breaks, the remote inference worker may run out of GPU memory.
 When it happens, you may get an "Error on loading model component".
-This is known to happen with models like GPT2 and Stable Diffusion.
+This is known to happen with models like Stable Diffusion.
 We are actively working on optimizing the memory allocation of many subgraphs.

-### Dynamic shapes
-When running inference with different shapes of inputs, i.e. dynamic batch size or sequence length, each new shape will create new PyTorch graphs which trigger multiple graph uploads, each with static input shapes.
-Like the "many graph" scenarios above, it can lead to less pleasant user experience for benchmarking and unrealistic situation for deployment.

-We are actively tracking the status of Torch2.0 symbolic shape branch and will improve support for dynamic shapes in future releases.

 ### Limitations of TorchDynamo
 TorchDynamo is under active development.
 You may encounter